uoy-research/CellPhePy/README.md

 ### Segmenting and tracking

+**NB: This feature is still experimental, please report any bugs at the [issue tracker](https://github.com/uoy-research/CellPhePy/issues)**

 CellPhe provides 2 functions to segment and track an image sequence:

   - `segment_images`: Segments images using Cellpose